Art Background

 Over Fifty Years Learning Art & Culture

 Paul-René Tamburro's art goals focus on continuing an expression of the Indigenous cultures of Eastern Turtle Island Peoples.
-He grew up surrounded by the First Nations perspectives from Elders and cultural participants, including years at pow-wows.
+He grew up surrounded by Indigenous perspectives from Elders and cultural participants, including years at pow-wows.
 Later, he has continued work in Indigenous communities as an educator, social worker, and artist.
 Today many people express pride in their Indigenous heritage or tribal/ band enrollment – language & culture have been harder to maintain.
-Sunrise Drum attempts to keep a high standard & a continuing expression for Eastern Woodland art in the World today.
+Sunrise Drum attempts to keep a high standard & a continuing expression for Eastern Woodland art in the world today.

 Sunrise Drum